chandrashekarsubuddi/learn-shell/README.md

 # learn-shell

-in this repo we will keep the shell scripting files.
+in this repo we will keep the shell scripting files